Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: Higgs model

 \section{Higgs model}

-In this section, we show that the Higgs filed can not only drive the inflation but also explain DM in our universe in terms of PBH.
+In this section, we show that the Higgs field can not only drive inflation but also explain DM in our universe in terms of PBH.
 The Higgs potential is

+where the coupling constant $\lambda\approx 0.13$ \cite{Patrignani:2016xqp}.
 To obtain the predictions consistent with the observational constraints, we consider the effective potential $U(\phi)=U_0\Phi^n$ with $n=1/3$ and $n=2/3$, other values of $n$ such as $n=2/5$ and other forms of $U(\Phi)$ are also possible.
 Substituting the Higgs potential \eqref{higgs:potential} into Eq. \eqref{gfuncn}, we obtain

 where